Elmon Scott: Judicial service and later life

 In 1889, Scott was elected to the state supreme court.
 He moved to Whatcom, Washington (later Bellingham), and was reelected in 1892 and became chief justice in 1897.
 After serving for over nine years on the court, he declined renomination in 1899.
 Following his service on the court, Scott resumed the private practice of law.

-On July 25, 1901, Scott was arrested for sexual assault on Miss Monna Schaeffer, a 15 year old girl in Whatcom.
-Scott was brought before a local judge and released on two-thousand dollars cash bail.
+On July 25, 1901, Scott was arrested for sexual assault on Monna Schaeffer, a 15-year-old girl in Whatcom.
+Scott was brought before a local judge and released on two thousand dollars cash bail.
 At trial, however, Scott's defense "identified five letters that she wrote to a neighbor next door, in one of which she says that Judge Scott was never guilty of the charges made against him and that her mother had forced her to swear to the charge", and another in which "she asks this neighbor to please to tell Mrs. Scott that she has lied about the judge".
 Scott was found not guilty of the charge.
 In July 1907, it was reported that Scott was conducting an experiment with gas-pump irrigation of 1,000 acres of property that he owned on the Snake River near Pomeroy.